BeaconCMS/beacon/guides/recipes/deploy-to-flyio.md

 ## Open

-Finally, if you followed the guides to setup your site, run the following command to see it live:
+Finally, if you followed the guides to set up your site, run the following command to see it live:

 ```sh
 fly open /